shezik/espnut/docs/README.md

 - State saving & loading
 - Graphical menu and file manager

-### Todo
+### Todo (Sorted by importance)
-- Logging and accessing logfile
-- Read comments marked with '!!'
-- Add ESP32 cpu frequency options to Menu
 - nutemu stores rom file path in romFilename which is not long enough (32 bytes).
 The ambiguity of this variable name is causing issues.
-- saving state files into a separate directory
 - deleting empty directories
 - resetting item cursor
+- saving state files into a separate directory
+- Logging and accessing logfile
+- Read comments marked with '!!'
+- Add ESP32 cpu frequency options to Menu

 ### Coming soon
 - PCB & BOM